salbalkus/UWL-REU-FPF/Week2-Presentation.md

 - The pools with unique species are p05, p08, p24, p25, p26, pOR, and p18

-- StPaul, StLouis, RockIsland is the only district with unique species

 Initial Questions: Snag distribution
 ========================================================